worldline-go/auth/middlewares/authecho/README.md

 ## Options

 __WithNoop__ return a new noop function, it is useful when you want to disable the middleware for some routes.

+This is the same effect to set Active value in config to `noop`.

 ```go
 authecho.WithNoop(noop bool)